 Why is the ABS light on in my car?

 We've all been there - driving along, minding your own business, when suddenly a light glowing on the dashboard catches your eye.

-If it's the ABS light that's demanding attention, it unsurprisingly indicates a problem with your car's anti-locking brake system.
+If it's the anti-lock braking light that's demanding attention, it unsurprisingly indicates a problem with your car's anti-lock brake system.